Undergraduate Senior Design Projects

 Project Description - Temperature-Pulse Oximeter Sensor

 Pulse oximetry is a quick, non-invasive monitoring technique that measures the oxygen saturation in the blood by shining red and infrared light through tissue.
-Team Oxymetrix collaborated with Medtronic to redesign and improve their existing Nellcor Forehead SpO2 sensor to measure an additional parameter: temperature.
+Team Oxymetrix collaborated to redesign and improve their existing Nellcor Forehead SpO2 sensor to measure an additional parameter: temperature.
 The sensor aims to increase the convenience of vital sign monitoring for healthcare workers by compiling multiple relevant measurements into a single device while ensuring both sensors maintain optimal performance standards and patient comfort

 Team Members: Alex Mizzi, Maxim Kokoshinskiy, Luke Seifert, Alyssa Dixon, Madeline Todd